Anasalsmadi11/reading-note/class-05.md

 ## Foreground Color

 ### rgb values
-These express colors in terms
-of how much red, green and
-blue are used to make it up.
+These express collors in terms of how much red, green and blue are used to make it up.
 For
 example: rgb(100,100,90)

 ## hex codes